canonical/maas/docs/index.rst

 ..
 MAAS documentation master file

 ########################
-Metal As A Service: MAAS
+MAAS: Metal As A Service
 ########################

 This is the documentation for the MAAS project http://maas.ubuntu.com

 ************
 Introduction